Beam me up, Scotty

 "Beam me up, Scotty" is a catchphrase and misquotation that made its way into popular culture from the science fiction television series Star Trek: The Original Series.
-It comes from the command Captain Kirk gives his chief engineer, Montgomery "Scotty" Scott, when he needs to be transported back to the Starship Enterprise.
+It comes from the command Captain Kirk gives his chief engineer, Montgomery "Scotty" Scott, when he needs to be "transported" back to the Starship Enterprise.

 Though it has become irrevocably associated with the series and films, the exact phrase was never actually spoken in any Star Trek television episode or film.
 Despite this, the quote has become a phrase of its own over time.
 It can be used to describe one's desire to be elsewhere, technology such as teleportation, slang for certain drugs, or as a phrase to show appreciation and association with the television show.

+The misquotation's influence led to James Doohan, the actor who played Scotty, to be misrepresented in his own obituary, where he is referenced as the character who "responded to the command, 'Beam me up, Scotty.'"
+Doohan himself chose to use the phrase as the title of his 1996 autobiography.

 Precise quotations

 Despite the phrase entering into popular culture, it is a misquotation and has never been said in any of the television series or films, contrary to popular belief.
 There have, however, been several "near misses" of phrasing.

 In the Original Series episodes "The Gamesters of Triskelion" and "The Savage Curtain", Kirk said, "Scotty, beam us up"; while in the episode "This Side of Paradise", Kirk simply said, "Beam me up".
-In the episode “The Cloud Minders“, Kirk says, “Mr. Scott, beam us up.”
+In the episode "The Cloud Minders", Kirk says, "Mr. Scott, beam us up".

 The animated episodes "The Lorelei Signal" and "The Infinite Vulcan" used the phrasing "Beam us up, Scotty".

 The original film series has the wording "Scotty, beam me up" in Star Trek IV: The Voyage Home and "Beam them out of there, Scotty" in Star Trek Generations.

 The complete phrase was eventually said by William Shatner in the audio adaptation of his non-canon novel Star Trek: The Ashes of Eden.

 Legacy

-The popularity of the misquotation has led to many new phrases, both associated with Star Trek or otherwise.

-The misquotation's influence led to James Doohan, the actor who played Scotty, to be misrepresented in his own obituary.
-In it, he is referenced as the character who "responded to the command, 'Beam me up, Scotty, despite having never responded to this exact command in the show.
-Doohan himself chose to use the phrase as the title of his 1996 autobiography.